SomanGaurav/Domain-Specific-LLM/README.md

-# finllm — PEFT vs RAG for Finance-Domain QA
+# finllm — PEFT LoRA v/s QLoRA for Finance-Domain QA

 Does parameter-efficient fine-tuning or retrieval-augmented generation adapt a small open LLM to a specialized domain better, under realistic resource